qcif/daff-biosecurity-wf2/docs/src/end-user.md

-While the HTML reports from this workflow aim to be self-documenting, there are many analytical details which the user may wish to understand in further detail.
+While the workflow report aims to be self-documenting, there are many analytical details which the user may wish to understand in further detail.
 The purpose of this document is to provide this enhanced understanding of what exactly happens during the analysis, and how outcomes are derived from the resulting data.

 - To set up and run the workflow, visit the Nextflow workflow repository: [qcif/nf-daff-biosecurity-wf2](https://github.com/qcif/nf-daff-biosecurity-wf2).
 - For analysis code, see the Python modules repository (used in the above workflow): [qcif/daff-biosecurity-wf2](https://github.com/qcif/daff-biosecurity-wf2)